alberthun/legacy-sense-docs/guides/000-getting-started/000-index.md

 ![](images/dash_accept_invite.png)

-## Channels
+## Creating Channels
-A data Channel is a source of data that flows into the Sense platform.
-For example, a Channel could include all iOS devices with an app that uses the Sense Reach iOS SDK.
-Channels are collections of mobile apps that use the Sense SDKs, or of any other devices that write to the Sense Ingress API.
+A data channel is a type of data that connects to the Sense platform.
+For example, a channel could include all iOS devices with an app that integrates the Reach SDK.
+Channels respresent types of data that write to the Sense Ingress API.
 See [Channels Overview](/guides/channels/overview) for more information on creating and using channels.

+## Choose Your Integration

+1. API
+2. Reach SDK -

 ## API Authentication